-Abstract.
-In this paper we propose a novel variational technique for the knowledge based segmentation of two dimensional objects.
+The present report proposes a novel variational technique for the knowledge based segmentation of two dimensional objects.
 One of the elements of our approach is the use of higher order implicit polynomials to represent shapes.
-The most important contribution is the estimation of uncertainties on the registered shapes, which can be used with a variable bandwidth kernel-based nonparametric density estimation process to model prior knowledge about the object of interest.
-Such a non-linear model with uncertainty measures is integrated with an adaptive visual-driven data term that aims to separate the object of interest from the background.
+The most important contribution is the estimation of uncertainties on the registered shapes, which can be used with a variable bandwidth kernel-based non-parametric density estimation process to model prior knowledge about the object of interest.
+Such a non-linear model with uncertainty measures is integrated with an adaptive visual-driven data term that aim to separate the object of interest from the background.
 Promising results obtained for the segmentation of the corpus callosum in MR mid-sagittal brain slices demonstrate the potential of such a framework.